Not all Gun Safes and Rifle Safes are created equal. Why?

 - Secondary inner steel security liner thickness (the "Safe within a Safe")

 - The placement, size, and number of active locking bolts

 - Lock and locking mechanism

-NOTE: When viewing our safes and vaults please take the time to compare MERIK Safe steel thicknesses, the number and size of active locking bolts, features, designs, included options, price and MERIK's Best in Class Warranty.
+NOTE: When viewing our safes please take the time to compare MERIK Safe steel thicknesses, the number and size of active locking bolts, features, designs, included options, price and MERIK's best in class Warranty.
 Once you have done so you will understand the real value that we provide.

 Gun Safe and Rifle Safe Steel Thickness Chart

 Steel thickness or steel gauge is probably the most misunderstood fact in the gun safe industry...